 - Assisting at WPC public policy events

 A student in political science, history, or government with an interest in Washington state public policy issues is desired; however, applicants from all majors are eligible.
 Applicants should have an above average GPA with great communication skills and strong command of search engine utilization and Microsoft Office.

 Depending on the institution, WPC’s research internship may be eligible for academic credit.
-The internship is also a paid position earning minimum wage, which in Washington for 2015 is $9.47/hour.
+The internship is also a paid position earning the current minimum wage rate.

 If you would like to apply, please submit a cover letter and resume to Operations Manager Braden Goodwin at the address below.
 Be sure to include explanation of your desire to work with a free-market, public policy organization like Washington Policy Center.
 Applications are received on a rolling basis so please also indicate in your cover letter for which quarter you are applying.

 Email: bgoodwin [at] washingtonpolicy [dot] org